Tuesday, June 7, 2011

 Augusta Hicks Bayonne, also known as Gussie, was born in Fullerton, Louisiana to Nace and Willie Estes Hicks.
 The oldest daughter of an oldest daughter, Gussie has six sisters and one brother, named in order of birth: Wilma, Marion, Gladys, Nace, Jr., Robertine, Onita and Elois.
 Gussie is my mother.

 Harold and Gussie finished their freshman year at Xavier and enrolled as sophomores when they dropped out of school for financial reasons.
-They were married in 1940 and had five children between 1941 and 1949, namely Patricia, Jacqueline, Annette, Carol, and Harold, Jr. The Bayonne family lived in Portsmouth, Virginia during WWII.
-Dad was a welder and was hired to work on war-bombed ships at the Norfolk Shipyard.
+They were married in 1940 and had five children between 1941 and 1949, namely Patricia, Jacqueline, Annette, Carol, and Harold, Jr. The Bayonne family lived in Portsmouth, Virginia, during WWII.
+Dad was a welder hired to work on war-bombed ships at the Norfolk Shipyard.
 After the war, we moved back to New Orleans and lived with Grandmother Carrie at 3212 Dixie Court.
 In 1950, we were evicted from Dixie Court to make room for a school.

 In 1967, Gussie was hired as an Outreach Worker for Jefferson Parish Community Action Program, President Johnson's War on Poverty Program.
 She worked with the needy in every aspect of their lives.
-Gussie loved her job and was the first employee to received the Employee of the Year Award.
+Gussie loved her job and was the first employee to receive the Employee of the Year Award.
 In December 1985, she retired with 18 years of service.
 Dad had retired the year before due to poor health.

 After retirement, Mom was very busy caring for Dad who died in 1994 and Big Mama, her mother, in 1998.
-She continue to do community work with the IRS Volunteer Income Tax Program - 18 years on the job and 14 years after retirement.
+She continued to do community work with the IRS Volunteer Income Tax Program - 18 years on the job and 14 years after retirement.

-In 2000 Gussie made her 80th birthday.
-It was a banner year and a year of first experiences: first passport, first airplane ride, first trip out of the country and first birthday party.
+In 2000, Gussie made her 80th birthday.
+It was a banner year and a year of first experiences: first passport, first airplane ride, first trip out of the country, and first birthday party.
 Onita, a younger sister, gave her the gift of a lifetime; she took Mom to Rome for the canonization of Blessed Kathrine Drexel.
 Mom felt eternally blessed to attend the canonization of Mother Katherine Drexel because she met her when she was a student at St. Monica Catholic School.
-Gussie was chosen to read her composition, "Building for Eternity" to Mother Katherine, something that she will never forget.
+Gussie was chosen to read her composition, "Building for Eternity," to Mother Katherine, something that she will never forget.

 No comments: